Saturday November 23rd, 2024

 Islamic Arts Biennale Unveils Theme for the 2025 Edition in Jeddah

-The Diriyah Biennale Foundation has announced the theme ‘Exploring Faith Through Art and Culture’ for the second edition of the Islamic Arts Biennale.
+The Diriyah Biennale Foundation has announced the theme ‘And all that is in between’ for the second edition of the Islamic Arts Biennale.
 Building on the success of its 2023 inaugural edition, which drew over 600,000 visitors, this biennale remains the first and only event dedicated to showcasing the arts of Islamic civilization.
-The previous edition, titled ‘Awwal Bait’, focused on the timeless rituals of Islam from its inception to today.

 Set to run from January 25 to May 25, 2025, at the Western Hajj Terminal of King Abdulaziz International Airport in Jeddah, the upcoming edition will delve into how faith is experienced, expressed, and celebrated through the acts of feeling, thinking, and making.